kleinbottle/swanlotus/content/pages/sas.md

 #.  **Writing**: This is perhaps the most important part of the book.
 Techniques for writing well, including building an extensive vocabulary, and expressing yourself efficiently and fluently are addressed here.

 #.  **Mathematics**: Possibly the most dreaded of the three R's is Arithmetic or its mature cousin, Mathematics.
-Everything---from overcoming a dread of the subject, through popular mathematics texts, avoiding common mistakes, to problem solving, and graduation to university mathematics---is covered here.
+Pertinent issues---from overcoming a dread of the subject, through enjoying popular mathematics texts, to avoiding common mistakes when solving problems---are covered here.

-#.  **Examinations**: Even if not entirely fair, the ultimate test of your learning is your performance in examinations.
+#.  **Examinations**: Even if not ideal, the ultimate test of your learning is your performance in examinations.
 Helpful hints on how to prepare for them, how to answer examination questions, etc., are the subject of this part.
+Example questions are discussed and answered, with commentaries highlighting techniques to follow and pitfalls to avoid.

-#.  **University Studies**: University learning requires a higher level of self-discipline, and helpful hints are given to help maintain this.
-What to look out for if you decide on a PhD, how to write papers and theses, etc., are also discussed in this part.
+#.  **University Studies**: Learning at university requires a higher level of self-discipline than at school.
+Reading papers, doing research, what to look out for if you decide on a PhD, and how to write papers and theses are all covered in this part.

 #.  **Working Life**: Some day, you must leave the halls of learning to earn a living.
 This part helps you make this transition, while exhorting you to make lifelong learning a personal habit.